Job Search on the Web: Infidel Amazement

-During a lecture at a German university sat sometimes VWL students with crossed arms in front of me and said that blogging for journalists was certainly a nice tool, but for them the sheer waste of time.
-And the editor of a large German newspaper recently asked me during the interview: "Is not that a bit like looking from behind with the breast in your eye?"
+At a lecture at a German university, economics students were sitting in front of me with their arms crossed and said that blogging was certainly a nice tool for journalists, but for them it was a waste of time.
+And the editor of a major German newspaper recently asked me during the interview: "Isn't it a bit like having your chest in the eye?"

 Which job search method really saves time?

 And what do I say?
 Always the same: Of course it's time-consuming.
 But are traditional job search methods more efficient and beneficial?
 To understand that, you may have to go further.
 Traditional job search methods work this way: You see a job advertisement that you think would fit and compete with you in terms of skills, soft skills, and so on.
 At first glance, it also looks like a purposeful act.

 On the other hand, looking for a job using social media or referral marketing is much less goal-oriented and at first sight seems to have more to do with luck and chance.
 Although you can also look for Twitter, Xing or LinkedIn for job offers, but real networking works this way: You know someone who knows someone who knows someone - and who has a job.
 After much stress, keep the whole contacts running and in the end still terribly vague - because you never know, which one of the many contacts that one cultivates so, then also leads to the desired result.